What's Coming to Netflix in August 2021

 - Sweet Girl (2021) N – Jason Momoa led action thriller directed by Brian Andrew Mendoza.
 Will see a husband vowing to bring justice to the people that murdered his wife.

-- The Chair (Season 1) N – Dramedy series starring Jay Duplass and Sarah Oh.
+- The Chair (Season 1) N – Dramedy series starring Jay Duplass and Sandra Oh.
 Comes from Game of Thrones creators David Benioff and D.B.
 Weiss.

 - The Loud House Movie (2021) N – Nickelodeon produced animated movie based on The Loud House series which sees the family go on vacation to Scotland.